Storage rings as detectors for relic gravitational-wave background ?: Conclusion

-One can suppose that in the case of the validity of our explanation of the shrinkage of the machine circumference by the relic gravitational--wave background, the constraints on the averaged frequencies of the relic gravitational waves can be likely used to set ``limits on a low--frequency cosmological spectrum''.
+One can assume that in case of the validity of our explanation of the systematic shrinkage of the machine circumference, observed by Takao and Shimada \cite{Takao2000} for the SPring-8, by the relic gravitational-wave background, the constraints on the averaged frequencies of the relic gravitational waves can be likely used to set limits on a low-frequency cosmological spectrum \cite{Buonanno2003, Regimbau2011, Caprini2018}.
+It is also able to place some constraints on the effective-field-theory extensions of Einstein's gravitational theory \cite{Sennett2020}.

-For the better understanding of the mechanism of the shrinkage of the machine circumference of the storage ring, caused by the relic gravitational--wave background, we recommend readers to consult the paper by Schin Dat${\acute {\rm e}}$ and Noritaka Kumagai \cite{SD99}, suggested a nice physical explanation of fine variations of the machine circumference of the SPring--8 storage ring induced by the tidal forces.